shara170/de-zoomcamp-project-weather_data_analysis/README.md

   - In the final step, every day data is appended to a table in BigQuery

-  - The triggers are configured to activate one hour after the completion of the aforementioned pipeline, ensuring timely consumption of the data deposited in the GCS bucket every day
+  - The triggers are configured to activate once the "etl_web_to_gcs_weather" pipeline is completed

 #### 2. Data Warehouse
 - BigQuery is integral to this project, with all data, both one-time loads and ongoing, housed within the "weather_data" dataset